 The SPG9000 can also function as an NMOS-controlled media sender, generating video, audio and data reference test signals over ST 2110 IP streams.
 The two 25 Gbps ports for IP traffic can operate independently or as redundant links per ST 2022-7.

 The SPG9000 is a full-featured sync pulse generator, providing all the necessary reference signals for an SDI-based video facility.
 The SPG9000 can lock to a GNSS signal or genlock to another SPG.
 It has six analog outputs for NTSC/PAL black burst, HD tri-level sync, 10 MHz continuous wave, or 1 pulse-per-second signals, each with independent timing offsets.
 Time code can be distributed from four LTC outputs and from VITC on any NTSC/PAL black outputs.
 Word Clock and Digital Audio Reference Signal (DARS) outputs are available for audio reference.

-The SPG9000 also includes four multi-rate SDI test signal outputs that can operate independently for SD, HD-SDI (1.5G and 3G), and UHD (12G-SDI) formats, or as a quad-link interface for 4× 3G-SDI UHD formats.
+The SPG9000 also includes four multi-rate SDI test signal outputs that can operate independently for SD, HD-SDI (1.5G and 3G), and UHD (12G-SDI) formats.

 Along with the companion ECO8000 changeover unit, a pair of SPG9000 units (primary and backup) comprise a highly available synchronization solution.